top of page

 Nichols showed me around Maury County, three-fifths urban and two-fifths rural, with a population of 80,000 humans, along with 23 cattle for every 100 acres of farmland.
 The county leads Tennessee in beef production and has had its share of racial animosity: In 1946 Thurgood Marshall, who would later become the first black Supreme Court justice, defended an African-American naval veteran involved in a fight that led to a Maury County race riot.

-Nichols then tackled the problem of recruiting volunteer drivers: “I asked for a day a month, a half day, and I would coordinate and fill in. …At first we just gave six or seven rides a week.
+Nichols then tackled the problem of recruiting volunteer drivers: “I asked them for a half day a month, morning or afternoon, and I would coordinate and dispatch and do fill in's. …At first we just gave six or seven rides a week.
 Next thing you know people start hearing about it.”
-The ministry grew: “We let the churches know, the social service organization know.
+The ministry grew: “We let the churches know, the social service organizations know.
 Didn’t put up a big old billboard because people would think we’re a taxi service.
-We recruited drivers from all denominations and different churches.”
+We recruited drivers from all denominations and many different churches.”

 Fullmer says she has “friends who think I’m crazy for doing this, [but] I haven’t found any real reason to be afraid.”
 She doesn’t expect quick changes, so she’s seldom disappointed: “I tell myself and my husband tells me often: You can’t do it for them. … You can help.
 You can provide opportunity—but the Spirit of God has to do the work and they have to listen.”
 She’s learned a lot over the years: “Sometimes we get attached and decide to help with more than the ride.
 We have to be careful and go in with eyes open.
 It’s a fine line: You’re trying to help them because God doesn’t shut the door on us when we come back again.”

 Items from 2012: “Debbie has gone through training and has gotten a job at Kroger’s.
 She is now riding to work with friends, having outgrown her need for us!
 We always like to see that.
-Demeca is driving to work every day, taking her kids to school activities, and grocery-shopping IN HER OWN VAN. local automotive technology school has agreed to do all the repair work for MUMs with no charge for labor.
+Demeca is driving to work every day, taking her kids to school activities, and grocery-shopping IN HER OWN VAN, that a local couple donated to us and we passed along to her.
+The local automotive technology school has agreed to do all the repair work for MUMs with no charge for labor!
 Traci, Colleen, and Lisa have gone back to Project Learn and are all working on their GEDs.
 Through exposure to our wonderful volunteer drivers, we have seen many of our passengers drawing closer to our Lord Jesus.
 All our drives have been safe.
 This makes 156 months in a row.
 Thank you, Lord.”

 Items from 2013: “A word from one of our former passengers, now a registered medical assistant: ‘I used MUMs to get back and forth to Columbia State.
 I didn’t have the means to pay for transportation and at the time I was pregnant and going through a really rough time.
 The drivers never judged me and were always willing to be an ear to listen, a shoulder to cry on, offer advice, and pray with and for me.
 If it weren’t for MUMs I wouldn’t have been able to further my education.
 In Christ, Stephanie.”